 We can all agree that babies don’t know how to do a lot.
 But they grow fast.
-If you’ve ever taken care of an infant or a 1-year-old, you see how fast they develop and learn how to crawl, walk, and take in the world around them.
+If you’ve ever cared for an infant or a 1-year-old, you see how fast they develop and learn how to crawl, walk, and take in the world around them.

 From birth to age 2, babies are in the sensorimotor stage of cognitive development.
 This stage is the first of four stages in Jean Piaget’s Theory of Cognitive Development.
-If you haven’t watched the video on this overarching theory, I recommend that you head there now.
-In this video, we will be talking specifically about the sensorimotor stage and the six substages within this one stage.
+The sensorimotor stage has six substages within this one stage.

-Before we break down the six substages of the sensorimotor stage, I want to talk about object permanence.
-If you only take away one thing from this video, it should be the concept of object permanence, and the idea that it develops during this initial stage of cognitive development.
+Before we break down the six substages of the sensorimotor stage, let's discuss object permanence.
+If you only take away one thing from this video, it should be the concept of object permanence and the idea that it develops during this initial stage of cognitive development.

-Object permanence is the idea that objects exist, even when they are out of your sight or hearing.
-When babies cry for their parents, they don’t realize that they are just one room over.
-Once the parent is gone from sight, the baby believes they are gone forever.
+Object permanence is the idea that objects exist, even when out of sight or hearing.
+When babies cry for their parents, they don’t realize they are just one room over.
+Once the parent is out of sight, the baby believes they are gone forever.
 During the course of the sensorimotor stage, they begin to realize that their parents still exist, even if they are out of the baby’s sight.

-This is why peek-a-boo is so fun with babies!
+This is why babies find peek-a-boo so fun!
 They may literally think that you have gone missing when you put a blanket over your face or hide underneath a table.

 Stage 1: Reflex Acts

 Object permanence is one of the more advanced parts of cognitive development in this stage.
-Now, let’s break down the basics and start with the first substages that babies go through during the sensorimotor stage.
+Now, let’s break down the basics and start with the first substage during the sensorimotor stage.

-The first substage is called Reflex Acts, and it lasts until the baby is around one month old.
+The first substage is called Reflex Acts, which lasts until the baby is around one month old.
 We think of reflexes as things that we do automatically.
-In the Theory of Cognitive Development, reflexes come under the umbrella of schemas, or concepts that help us interact with the world around us.
+In the Theory of Cognitive Development, reflexes come under schemas or concepts that help us interact with the world.

 Stage 2: Primary circular reactions

 Between the ages of one month and four months, the child enters a second substage of the sensorimotor stage.
 The biggest difference between the first and second substages is that movements become voluntary.
 The child begins to connect reflexes with pleasurable feelings.
 They start to repeat that movement to feel that pleasure once again.
-Through this coordination, and awareness, they start to gain more control over their physical body.
+This coordination and awareness gives them more control over their physical body.

 However, these movements and reflexes only come from movements that they have experienced.
-Infants are not predicting what will feel good or experimenting within their body.
+Infants are not predicting what will feel good or experimenting with their bodies.
 They are simply reacting to a pleasurable sensation and repeating the reflexes that brought on that pleasurable sensation.

-Research on babies and their brains shows that the cerebral cortex (including sensory and motor cortex) dramatically develop during this stage of life.
+Research on babies and their brains shows that the cerebral cortex (including sensory and motor cortex) dramatically develops during this stage of life.

 Stage 3: Secondary circular reactions

-From the ages of four to eight months, the learning starts to move outside the infant’s body.
-In the primary circular reaction stage, the infant is solely focused on sensations within their body (hand in the mouth, hands together, etc.) Now, the infant is starting to focus on other objects or things outside of their body.
+From the ages of four to eight months, learning starts to move outside the infant’s body.
+In the primary circular reaction stage, the infant focuses solely on sensations within their body (hand in the mouth, hands together, etc.) Now, the infant is focusing on other objects or things outside their body.